pickfire/www/posts/learn/site.md

 --------
 Redirect requests to NSD since MX records aren't working.

+### Open DNS

+Using this setup, people could just spoof udp request and use the server as a bot to ddos other servers.
+To solve this fast, I did this myself without my father's help (slow), so I did add an iptables rule. external:53 -> internal:5353

+    iptables -t nat -A PREROUTING -s 192.168.1.0/24 -p udp -m udp --dport 53 -j DNAT --to 127.0.0.1:5353

 Dynamic DNS service (old setup)
 ===============================
 I personally used changeip.com after signing up for a few dns service.